-As Congress struggles to agree on a long-overdue budget and spending bills, the devil is in the details as Republicans are trying to sneak through provisions that would harm the environment, public health and democracy.
+As Congress struggles to agree on a long-overdue budget and spending bills, the devil is in the details as Republicans try to sneak through provisions that would harm the environment, public health, and democracy.

 The battle of humankind vs. nature might have been a draw this year — with several huge blows to the environment as the planet metaphorically struck back with devastating natural disasters.
 It is a fight with no winners.

 Newborn babies have never touched plastic, but studies of umbilical cords show its chemical residue can be found in them.
 Like a dangerously virulent virus, plastics have made their way into almost everything — into the oceans, into the fish, into us.

 Conservationists thought they were close to saving a species on the brink of extinction — until their plan took a devastating turn.

 Rex Tillerson has reportedly called Donald Trump a “moron.”
 But what epithet might apply to Rex Tillerson?
 For many years, Tillerson headed ExxonMobil, a company that obfuscated what it knew about climate change — to the detriment of the planet.